jbuisine/macop/docs/source/examples/qap/instance.rst

 QAP Problem instance generation
 ===============================

-To define a quadratic problem, we will use the available mQAP_ multi-objective quadratic problem generator.
+To define our quadratic assignment problem instance, we will use the available mQAP_ multi-objective quadratic problem generator.

 Genration of the instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We will limit ourselves here to a single objective for the purposes of this example.
 The file **makeQAPuni.cc**, will be used to generate the instance.

 .. code:: bash